 “I, uh, went out the side way,” I said.

-For some reason, or perhaps for many different reasons, neither Daphne nor my kin questioned why I would come out the side way instead of coming down through the living room like a normal person.
+Neither Daphne nor my kin questioned why I would come out the side way and all the way around to the front porch instead of just coming through the house from the starirway like a normal person.
 But then of course no one there thought me a normal person, and quite justifiably so.

 I held the screen door open, Daphne got up, said goodbye to my mother and aunt and Kevin, and came out through the door past me.

-“See ya,” I said, and let the door close.
+“See ya,” I said to my family members, and I let the door close.

 We went down the steps.